Najczęściej wyszukiwane:

 Opisy proponowanych zajęć znajdują się poniżej.

-3. dr hab.
-Justyna Stępień, Sensory Futures: Activating Ecological Scenarios in Cultural Practices
+Prof. Justyna Stępień, Sensory Futures: Activating Ecological Scenarios in Cultural Practices

 This course deals with all things translation, except for the translation of literature.
 Topics covered include:

-• audiovisual translation and media accessibility
+• audiovisual translation and media localisation, including accessibility

 • simultaneous and consecutive interpreting